VRLabs/Weapon-Slash/README.md

 Under "Armature/(Light or Heavy) Slash" are Containers.
 Place custom effects within these Containers.
 "Weapon/(Light or Heavy) Effect Target" is where these effects will appear.

+"WeaponSlash.Control" parameter must be true for the system to be active.

 By default, the gesture for activating the Heavy Slash is _fingerpoint_.
 This is changeable, but there are a lot of transitions to find.
 Will eventually have a solution which isn't an extra layer, in the form of a setup script.

 ## Downloads